-For Angelenos looking to support their favorite restaurants during this unprecedented time, buying merchandise is a win-win to consider in addition to ordering takeout or purchasing gift cards.
-From snazzy snapbacks to cozy hoodies and delightful tchotchkes, LA’s food and drink spots are selling marvelous merch to help weather the COVID storm.
+For Angelenos looking for last-minute gifts while supporting their favorite restaurants, buying branded swag is a win-win to consider in addition to dining in, ordering takeout, and purchasing gift cards.
+From snazzy snapbacks to cozy hoodies and delightful tchotchkes, LA’s food and drink spots are selling irresistible merch this holiday season.
+And don’t forget about Eater gear, including stickers, sweatshirts, and even a water bottle.

 The fine folks at West Hollywood’s beloved Chinese-American haunt are selling hats in nearly every hue with bold stitching to boot.
-The pink and red combination feels both festive and fun.
+The white and red combination feels both festive and fun.

 Tacos 1986 knows the right shade of red to make its classic logo pop — and this red trucker hat is especially fetching.
 Also available are hoodies, sweatshirts, and even a handsome coach’s jacket.

-Dads don’t have the best reputation for fashion forward wardrobes, but this dad hat from Long Beach newcomer Little Coyote is a good start.
+Dads don’t have the best reputation for fashion forward wardrobes, but this corduroy dad hat from Long Beach pizza haven Little Coyote is a good start.
+Additional merch includes kids and adults tees and sweatshirts, pint glass, and a koozie.

-With its signature script and bold blue stitching, Go Get Em Tiger’s snapback is for coffee obsessives with a sense of style.
+With its signature script and red stitching, Go Get Em Tiger’s six-panel cap is for coffee obsessives with a sense of style.
 Also in the merch shop are sweatshirts, tees, and tumblers.

 From beanies to onesies and even tube socks, there’s plenty to covet when it comes to Prime Pizza’s merch selection but the Jordan-era tee is the one to get.

-The aptly named Taco City tee from Guerilla Tacos features the glorious LA skyline tucked into a hardshell with a sunny backdrop.
+The aptly named Taco City tee from Guerrilla Tacos features the glorious LA skyline tucked into a hardshell with a golden backdrop.

 With just four items in total, Otium’s merch selection is limited but well executed.
 The gray Elements tee features the restaurants typographic logo on its front pocket and high-contrast renderings of the restaurant’s facade and interior on the back.